 Consider also the European Commission’s Futurium digital futures project which engaged 3500 people in online and in-person workshops over three years, eliciting visions for a digital Europe in 2050.
 This is an inspiring example of collective preference foresight, and such platforms will greatly proliferate and become more probabilistic in coming years, as connectivity and automation makes them ever cheaper and easier to build.
 See their final report, A Journey into 2050 (2014) for insightful crowdsourced perspectives on digital futures and their policy implications.

-Projects like these will eventually become permanent, free, and machine-readable collective foresight platforms.
-Independently, Kevin Kelly, Michelle Bowman and I have all called for the development of a Futurepedia, a permanent free global foresight content encyclopedia and polling and prediction platform to emerge.
-FERN reserved Futurepedia.org for starting that project.
-See our Futurepedia project overview in Chapter 6 for more on this evolving project, and let us know if you’d like to help fund or work on this worthy platform for humanity.
+As part of that development, can expect the emergence of more free, open, and machine-readable collective foresight platforms.
+Kevin Kelly, Michelle Bowman and are among those practitioners who have independently called for the development of a Futurepedia, a free global foresight content encyclopedia and polling and prediction platform.
+This would include a set of crowd envisioned and improved visions of social progress, potentially of great help to social activists.
+A good Futurepedia would use a crowd-benefiting business model, and crowd-owned digital currency, to maximize its benefit to participants.
+See our Futurepedia project overview in Chapter 9 for more on that project, and let us know if you’d like to help us make it real.

 The better our global sensors, computers, databases, software, communications systems, and collaborative foresight software get in coming years, the more we’ll see anticipation skills move into every walk of life.
 As media theorist Alvis Brigis proposes in his “total systems quantification” vision, our leading information services companies, like Google, are figuring out how to use a blend of unsupervised machine learning and human training to “tag the world”, and build increasingly accurate semantic and quantitative maps and correlative models of our past, present, and future.
 Once we have public semantic and quantitative maps and models that update in real-time, we’ll be able to do constant experiments aimed at improving their accuracy.
 Science, strategy, and collaboration will be more immediate than ever before.